dscho/pagefind-xkcd-demo/content/comics/2018-1-12-dying-gift.md

 [Caption below the panel:]

-A fun prank: as you're dying, leave people gifts that will be as difficult as possible to put into storage.
+A fun prank: As you're dying, leave people gifts that will be as difficult as possible to put into storage.